Want to create an online course? You are going to LOVE these statistics!

 Yes, it may have been done before!

-But does it mean you should give up on the idea of creating your online course?
+But does it mean you should give up on creating your online course?

 Let me tell you why it is a good thing that a course has been created on the topic you want to teach.